DavisVaughan/almanac/tests/testthat/_snaps/recur-on-position.md

       daily() %>% recur_on_position(1) %>% recur_on_position(1)
     Condition
       Error in `recur_on_position()`:
       !
-The position has already been set for this rrule.
+The "position" rule is already set and can't be set twice.

 # cannot set the position twice within the same call